Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 Does my hon.
 Friend agree that it is important that the Environment Agency has additional powers and that the polluters—the people causing the problem—should pay for the time and resources put into resolving these problems?
 My constituency had a similar problem with litter a couple of years ago, and it devastated our area.
 The signs are still there.
 It is really important to local people.

 I agree with my hon.
 Friend, and I remember the case she mentions in her constituency of Blaydon.
 In certain areas, such as driving along the A1231, people can see the plastic still in the trees.
-We now know that local councils do not have the resources to be picking up constantly after these companies, as they might have done years ago.
+We now know that local councils do not have the resources to be picking up constantly after these companies, as they did years ago.
 It is therefore up to these businesses to be more responsible, and if that means that the Environment Agency has to fine them to make them pay for picking up the litter, so be it.

 As I have said, I have convened several meetings with the Environment Agency, which is supposed to deal with these problems, and I have repeatedly been told that it does not have the powers or the authority to do anything other than the bare minimum that it has done.
 To me, it just seems as though these companies get a slap on the wrist.
 One constituent, Mr Morgan, has described this sorry saga as